-While waiting for your next flight, would you rather wait in the midst of the crowd, or in a serene place while eating and drinking for free?
-Here’s our review of the Premier Lounge Jakarta Airport.
+While waiting for your next flight, would you rather wait in the midst of the crowd in an airport not quite known for the quality of its air conditioning in the public spaces?

 How to Get to Premier Lounge Jakarta

 To get to this executive lounge, you have to clear Indonesian Exit Immigration and make your way to the right side of the airport.

 How to Get In

 There are several loyalty airport lounge access programs that allow you to use the Premier Lounge.
 Before entering the check-in lobby, there is a sign at the door indicating which airlines give access to their premium and first-class passengers.

 As of 2017, this is the only Airport Lounge that accepts the Priority Pass at Jakarta International Airport, a great thing to include in your flights to Jakarta, Indonesia.

 You can purchase a day pass to access all of the business class airport lounges, including the Premier Lounge Jakarta.

 Premier Lounge Jakarta Layout

 The main airport lounge consists of several walls that define smaller spaces.
 The majority of the seating options are single upright sofa chairs, and there are a lot of them.

-There is a basic business area with desktop computers located in the back side of the Lounge.
-This is actually a great option to charge your electronics.
+There is a basic business area with desktop computers located in the back of the Lounge.
+This is actually a great place where you can charge your electronics.

 In a nearby corner, across from an espresso machine and tea stand, there’s a bar where you can get your cold drinks, including a limited number of alcoholic drinks.

 Food and Drink

 Premier Lounge offers a wide variety of food that at the main buffet table.
-In mid-morning when I visited, there are cold salads, cereal and milk, as well as typical Indonesian breakfast.
+In mid-morning, there are cold salads, cereal and milk, as well as typical Indonesian breakfast.

 The hot beverage corner offers hot water and tea bags, along with an espresso machine for your lattes and cappuccinos.

-Alcoholic drinks – If you get her before noon, you’ll be disappointed.
+Alcoholic drinks – If you get here before noon, you’ll be disappointed.
 The “Five O’clock Somewhere” rule does not apply here!

 - Wi-Fi: Premier Lounge offers free Wi-Fi, which is quite fast.
 Ask for the password to access it.

 Although there are several aspects of the Premier Lounge that come up short of expectations, especially after the previous visit to its Bali sister lounge, I suspect that they are due for an update very soon.

-By clicking the image and buying a book at the Amazon.com link below, we get a small referral fee at no additional cost to you.
+For More on Indonesia: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.